haptork/easyLambda/Readme.md

 In reduce we pass the index of the key column, the library function for counting and initial value of the result.
-The wordcount example is too simple to show much.
+The wordcount example is too simple to show the library features.

-Following is the data-flow for calculating pi using Monte-Carlo method [ref:].
+Following is the data-flow for calculating pi using Monte-Carlo method.

 ### [Example 2](examples/pi.cpp)
 ```cpp